Margaret Trautner

 I am a recipient of the Department of Energy Computational Science Graduate Fellowship.
 I received my SB degree from MIT in Mathematics with minors in computer science and mechanical engineering in 2020.

-Recent: New arXiv preprint on using operator learning for parameter-to-observable maps.
-I'll be talking about this at SIAM UQ!
-I'll also be at SIAM LA in May.
+(01/2024) New arXiv preprint on using operator learning for parameter-to-observable maps.
+I'll be talking about this at SIAM LA in May.

 trautner (at) caltech (dot) edu